 But when we cook these foods (for ourselves as well as our pets), we destroy these chemicals, making these ingredients digestible and nutritious.
 In most dry dog food, including tails.com, the process required to make the kibble itself renders these chemicals harmless.

 Is grain-free food bad for dogs?

-Grain-free food is not bad for dogs if it is balanced and nutritionally complete.
-When formulated by qualified animal nutritionists to contain everything an individual dog needs, then that dog should thrive on the diet in question.
+Grain-free food is not bad for dogs if it’s balanced and nutritionally complete.
+When formulated by qualified animal nutritionists to contain everything an individual dog needs, that dog should thrive on the diet in question.

 Why would I feed my dog grain-free?